Health policy and systems research

 Health policy and systems research (HPSR) is a field of inquiry that studies "how societies organize themselves in achieving collective health goals, and how different actors interact in the policy and implementation processes to contribute to policy outcomes".
-HPSR is interdisciplinary and brings together expertise in a variety of biomedical and social sciences such as economics, sociology, anthropology, political science, public health and epidemiology.
+HPSR is interdisciplinary and brings together expertise in biomedical and social sciences such as economics, sociology, anthropology, political science, public health and epidemiology.

 History and development

 The Commission on Health Research for Development and the Ad Hoc Committee on Health Research (1996) both highlighted the urgent need for focusing research methods, funding and practice towards addressing health inequities and embracing inter-disciplinary and intersectoral thinking.
 These reports and other academic and activist voices linked to them argued for greater voice and participation of developing countries in defining research priorities.
-In 1997, at the Lejondal Meeting in Stockholm with senior scientists including Göran Tomson, policymakers and representatives of various agencies with a stake in HPSR, an Interim Board for the Alliance was proposed.
-Since then creation of the Alliance for Health Policy and Systems Research in 2000 and that of Health Systems Global in 2012 have consolidated the practice community of HPSR.
+In 1997, at the Lejondal Meeting in Stockholm with senior scientists including Göran Tomson, policymakers and representatives of various agencies with a stake in HPSR, an Interim Board for an Alliance was proposed.
+Since then, the creation of the Alliance for Health Policy and Systems Research in 2000 and of Health Systems Global in 2012 have consolidated the practice community of HPSR.
 In 2010, the first global symposium on health systems research was held in Montreux.
 PLoS Medicine commissioned three articles on the state-of-the-art in HPSR authored by a diverse group of global health academics.
 These articles critically examined the status of HPSR, current challenges and mapped the need to build capacity in HPSR and support local policy development and health systems strengthening, especially in LMICs.
 The series positioned HPSR as a field of inquiry that is driven by the nature of research question as opposed to being guided by the research methods.

 Key concepts and themes

-HPSR is a multidisciplinary field that seeks to understand and improve how societies organise themselves to achieve collective health goals.
-It addresses the design, implementation, and evaluation of health policies and the broader functioning of health systems.
-It can be distinguished from related fields of inquiry such as health services research from particular focus on wider systemic, structural and societal phenomena.
-The key concepts and themes in HPSR include:

-Health systems as complex adaptive systems

-HPSR approaches health systems as dynamic, complex entities composed of interacting components.
-This systems thinking perspective recognises the non-linear, context-sensitive, and adaptive nature of health systems.

-Governance and stewardship

-HPSR tends to focus on problems and solutions that arise beyond specific health facilities and services, but arising in the governance of health systems.
-Health systems governance refers to how power, authority, and decision-making are distributed and exercised within health systems.
-It encompasses institutions, processes, and relationships that determine how policies are formulated and implemented.

-Equity and social justice

-HPSR emphasizes the importance of equitable access to health services and the reduction of disparities in health outcomes.
-Research in this area explores how social, economic, and structural determinants influence health equity.